 That said, if you are coming to the lake for only one, two, or three days, know that you won’t get to see and do everything you may want to.

-Slow travel is the best way to discover the lake as well — rushing through it will take away from the experience.
+Slow travel is the best way to discover the lake — rushing through it will take away from the experience.

-In any case, whether you’re here for just a few days or several weeks, here are activity ideas for what to do!
-You can read all 20 things to do around Lake Atitlan here.
+Whether you’re here for just a few days or several weeks, here are some ideas for things to do around Lake Atitlan!

 - 🧘♀️ Meditate in the hippie town of San Marcos La Laguna